meyoomhuynh/OnlinePurchasingIntentionPrediction/README.md

 - Marketing team should focus on webpage improvement
 - Biggest factor on buying is the amount of time users spend on webpage
 - November has the highest purchase rate, marketing team should utilize November month for as much promotions and advertising campaigns

+#### Head over to file OnlinePurchasingIntentionPrediction.ipynb and see how we did it!